Office of Special Education and Rehabilitative Services (OSERS), Department of Education (ED).

 Total Estimated Number of Annual Responses: 56.

-Abstract: The Individuals with Disabilities Education Improvement Act of 2004, signed on December 3, 2004, became PL 108-446.
+Abstract: The Individuals with Disabilities Education Improvement Act of 2004, signed on December 3, 2004, became Public Law 108-446.
 In accordance with 20 U.S.C.
 1416(b)(1) and 20 U.S.C.
-1442, not later that 1 year after the date of enactment of the Individuals with Disabilities Education Improvement Act of 2004, each Lead Agency must have in place a performance plan that evaluates the Lead Agency's efforts to implement the requirements and purposes of Part C and describe how the Lead Agency will improve such implementation.
+1442, not later than 1 year after the date of enactment of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), each Lead Agency must have in place a performance plan that evaluates the Lead Agency's efforts to implement the requirements and purposes of Part C and describe how the Lead Agency will improve such implementation.
 This plan is called the Part C State Performance Plan (Part C—SPP).
 In accordance with 20 U.S.C.
 1416(b)(2)(C)(ii) and 20 U.S.C.
 1442 the Lead Agency shall report annually to the public on the performance of each Part C program located in the State on the targets in the Lead Agency's performance plan.
 The Lead Agency shall report annually to the Secretary on the performance of the State under the Lead Agency's performance plan.
 This report is called the Part C Annual Performance Report (Part C—APR).
+Consistent with 20 U.S.C.
+1416(d)(A), the Secretary uses this information to make annual determinations on the extent to which the Lead Agency meets the requirements and purposes of IDEA.

 End Supplemental Information